 This program, initiated by Dr. Andre Landry of Texas A&M University, is one of six patrol units on the Texas Coast that provides vital sea turtle nesting data, first responders when sea turtles are sighted by the public, and crucial training to volunteers.

-The 2017 sea turtle nesting season is over, see the total number of nests here: https://seaturtles.org/turtle-count/
+The 2018 sea turtle nesting season has just begun, see the total number of nests here: https://seaturtles.org/turtle-count/

 Watch a sea turtle nesting here:

 The Galveston-based Sea Turtle Action Center is a hub for all of our Gulf of Mexico activities.
 It serves as a volunteer and outreach center in the heart of historic Galveston, Texas.
 If you would like to volunteer with our office, donate artwork or services please email email@example.com or call (409) 795-8426.
 View a photo tour of our work in the region by clicking here.

 Education and Outreach

 In the last decade, Turtle Island has reached more than 30,000 students and teachers in Texas to inform and inspire them about sea turtles and the Gulf ecosystem.
 This year we began our work to establish two Ocean Guardian Schools in the Gulf of Mexico.
 Learn about Ocean Guardian Schools.

 We are proud of our past work with students and teachers to introduce and pass a bill that made the Kemp’s ridley sea turtle an official Texas state symbol.
 We will reach dozens of Galveston and Houston Area schools, teachers and youth groups with our friend ‘Rob’ the Ridley to educate and share news about how to protect these vulnerable sea turtles.
 Read more here.